 The pioneering series originally aired on RTE1 television in 2011, was repeated twice in 2012 and again in 2013.
 Produced by Big Mountain, the series is presented by Derek Mooney.
 PBS America has developed its own version of the Big Mountain format which aired in October 2013.
 For more details, click here.

 (Illustration by Derry Dillon)

-Turtle frequently lends his historical expertise to TV documentaries such as 'The Genealogy Roadshow' (the second series of which has now been filmed), 'Who Do You Think You Are?' and 'Wogan's Ireland', in which he pondered the drunkenness of the Jacobite troops at the battle of the Boyne with Sir Terry Wogan.
-In March 2013, he appeared in the 'St. Patrick's Festival Highlights' with Nicky Byrne.
-In September 2012, he appeared on BBC2's 'Antiques to the Rescue', with John Foster, talking about Borris House in Co.
-Carlow.
+Turtle frequently lends his historical expertise to TV documentaries such as 'The Genealogy Roadshow', 'Who Do You Think You Are?' and 'Wogan's Ireland', in which he pondered the drunkenness of the Jacobite troops at the battle of the Boyne with Sir Terry Wogan.
+He was Resident Historian on Newstalk Breakfast show from June to November 2013.

 In 2011, he was the Ireland Fund of Monaco's Writer-in-Residence at the Princess Grace Irish Library.

 Turtle Bunbury is the founder of Your History in a Book, writing privately commissioned corporate and family histories.
 Each history is extensively researched, stylishly written and beautifully produced as a leather-bound hardback coffee table book, including interviews with family members and family photographs.
 The innovative concept has been acclaimed by international press such as The Irish Times and The Australian.
 His corporate clients include Irish Distillers Pernod Ricard, Croke Park and the Dublin Docklands Development Authority.